IkshitGupta/Spotify-songs-analysis/README.md

-# Spotify songs analysis by genre
+# Spotify songs analysis
-- Spotify songs analysis by genre using Data visualization tools of **Python** such as:</br>
+- Spotify songs analysis by genre and attributes using Data visualization tools of **Python** such as:</br>
   - Pandas
   - Matplotlib
   - Seaborn